Meeron-2001/animist-stream/README.md

 ## Disclaimer

-I'm privating the backend repo because a lot of people are copying the project without giving any credits and pretending to be the real one.
-You can only test this on your localhost and cannot host it.
-It will give you CORS error.
+The backend repo is private.
+You can test this on your localhost; hosting may give CORS errors unless you control the backend domain.